pontushenriksson/blossom/README.md

 ### [PowerRename](https://github.com/pontushenriksson/blossom-powerrename)

-A plugin that helps you rename a file to a better suitable name based on my styleguide.
+A plugin that helps you rename a file to a better suitable name based on my style guide.

 ### [NeuroSort](https://github.com/pontushenriksson/blossom-neurosort)

-A plugin helping you to sort files based on their connection to other files.
+A plugin that helps you to sort files based on their connection to other files.
 This could for example utilize metadata.

 ### [LexiSort](https://github.com/pontushenriksson/blossom-lexisort)

-A plugin helping you to sort files based on a lexicon or dictionary you created.
+A plugin that helps you to sort files based on a lexicon or dictionary you created.

 ### [ArchiFile](https://github.com/pontushenriksson/blossom-archifile)